Login

 Estimated reading time: 6 minutes

-The bottom line here is pretty simple: Material cost = filament price / filament weight (g) * model weight (g)
+Accordingly, the formula is straightforward: Material cost = filament price / filament weight (g) * model weight (g)

-On the other hand, Josef would like to recoup the money he spent on buying his printers within 6 months ( hours) of printing.
-This led him to add a fixed fee to printing hour costs.
-The fee (based on our actual printer prices) is 0.21 USD/hour for the MK3S, 0.1 USD/hour for the MINI, and 0.36 USD/hour for the SL1.
+Additionally, Josef aims to recover the cost of his equipment within a six-month period–roughly 180 hours of printing.
+This leads him to incorporate a fixed hourly rate based on printer acquisition costs: 0.21 USD/hour for the MK3S, 0.1 USD/hour for the MINI, and 0.36 USD/hour for the SL1.

-3D printer operation costs = Printer price / required investment return time (h) * print time (h)
+The formula for operating costs stands at: 3D printer operation costs = printer price / expected investment recovery time (h) * print time (h)

 Electricity cost = negligible